Comparison of semi-supervised deep learning algorithms for audio classification: Conclusions

-In conclusion, if we were to recommend a method out of the ones tested in our work, we would recommend MixMatch, and FixMatch+mixup also, with very similar performances.
+\corrige{ In conclusion, if we were to recommend a method out of the ones tested in our work, we would recommend MixMatch, and FixMatch+mixup also, with very similar performances.
+Their good results are consistent across the three datasets.
+The gains brought by these methods is worth their training time, about six times the 100\% supervised setting training time.
+ReMixMatch obtained the best results on ESC-10, but this method is more demanding in training time. }

-In future work, we plan to adapt these SSL methods to multi-label audio tagging, for instance on Audioset~\cite{audioset} or FSD50K~\cite{fonseca2020fsd50k}.
+Many questions remain open, though.
+The fact that MM and RMM were slightly better than FM needs to be further investigated, in particular the use of audio augmentations different in nature for the weak and the strong ones may be a direction to explore. \corrige{MT and DCT do not use augmentations in their original version.
+It would be interesting, though, to try the weak augmentations used in the holistic methods with them.} We also plan to adapt the SSL methods to multi-label audio tagging, for instance on Audioset~\cite{audioset} or FSD50K~\cite{fonseca2020fsd50k}.
 In particular, we would have to adapt the sharpen method in MixMatch, and the thresholding operations in FixMatch.
-In DCT, the adversarial example generation would also need some changes.
-Finally, other SSL methods exist and could be added to our list, such as Unsupervised Data Augmentation (UDA)~\cite{xie2020unsupervised}, and the very recent method called Meta Pseudo Labels~\cite{pham2021meta}.
+Finally, new SSL methods have been very recently proposed and could be added to our list, such as Unsupervised Data Augmentation (UDA)~\cite{xie2020unsupervised}, and the recent Meta Pseudo Labels method~\cite{pham2021meta}.